jjdmol/LOFAR/CEP/PyBDSM/doc/source/process_image.rst

                                    fdr_ratio, thresh = 'hard' else thresh = 'fdr'
       :term:`fittedimage_clip` .....
 0.1 : Sigma for clipping Gaussians while creating fitted
                                    image
-      :term:`fix_to_beam` ........
-False : Fix major and minor axes and PA of Gaussians to beam?
       :term:`group_by_isl` .......
 False : Group all Gaussians in each island into a single source
       :term:`group_method` .. 'intensity': Group Gaussians into sources using 'intensity' map or